 Unknown to some of us our subconscious beliefs and feelings have more power than our conscious intents.
 Dr. Bruce Lipton, Biology of Belief, says, The most powerful processor of information is the subconscious mind that runs 80 – 90% of our lives.
 It is like an autopilot in that it can run our day-to-day life without any input from the conscious mind.
 For example, we may want to weigh less, yet we have a belief if we weigh less we will attract more partners and have to be more intimate.
 We may have some sense that we fear intimacy or maybe we have no sense of this.
 Either way we will be unable to reduce our weight in spite our best intentions and countless weight reduction programs.

 Our subconscious sabotages any of our efforts to succeed to protect us from failure.
 We may fear success.
-We may fear being powerful.
+Also, we may fear being powerful.
 We may fear we will get hurt.
-We have a choice to discover our subconscious beliefs and feelings or we can continue to ignore them and continue living unfulfilled lives.
+Choose to discover your subconscious beliefs and feelings or continue to ignore them and continue living a unfulfilled life.

 One way requires accepting whatever feeling arises in the moment rather than pushing it down.
 We embrace our feelings.
 This challenges us as we have been taught differently in most of our families.
 We have been taught to avoid emotional pain because it hurts and our immediate response is to get away from pain.